thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-4/index.md

 ## How This Perspective Develops

+When we are in the ['Winning' perspective](/unlock-your-potential/programs/guide-3), we are solely focused on getting what we want by any means necessary, often disregarding long-term social connections in the pursuit of a short-term win.

 The 'Belonging' perspective develops when we realize that the happiness that we experienced after getting those material goods doesn't last, or is not as fulfilling as winning together as a group.
 This triggers a search for meaning beyond just individual actions and pursuits.

 ![Image](../../../../framework/4_a.jpg)